Laya123-star/Employee-Data-Analysis-ABC-Company/README.md

 **Key preprocessing steps performed:**

- ✔ **Ensured dataset cleanliness** for accurate analysis: Verified all data was consistent, error-free, and properly structured.
+✔ **Ensured dataset cleanliness for accurate analysis:**
+Verified that all data was consistent, error-free, and properly structured.

+✔ **Standardized column names:**
- ✔ **Standardized inconsistent values:** Converted all column names to lowercase and replaced spaces with underscores.
+Converted all column names to lowercase and replaced spaces with underscores.

 ✔ **Missing Value Handling:**
-    - Numeric columns: Filled with median values.
+- **Numeric columns:** Filled using median values.
-   - Categorical columns: Filled with mode or `"Unknown"` where necessary.
+- **Categorical columns:** Filled using mode or `"Unknown"` where appropriate.

 ✔ **Duplicate Removal:**
-      - Identified and removed duplicate rows.
+Identified and removed duplicate rows from the dataset.

 ✔ **Height Column Correction:**
-       - Replaced height column with random integers between **150–180 cm** for consistency.
+Replaced the `height` column with random integers between **150–180 cm** to maintain consistency.

 ---
 ## 📈 Analysis Tasks

 ### 🔍 Task 1: Team Distribution